 Permanent Resident Visa

-To apply for permanent residency in 2019 you need to demonstrate an income of at least $2,700 per month or savings/investments over the past 12 months of at least $108,000.
+To apply for permanent residency in 2020 you need to demonstrate an income of at least $2,700 per month or a savings/investment balance over the past 12 months of at least $120,000.

 There are many nuances to the visa system (and Mexican consulates in the U.S. often have varying interpretations of these figures), but they are listed here as basic budgetary guidelines.